albertsumara/chatapp/README.md

 - Both APIs are integrated so users can quickly see weather for a selected country.

 **Database**
-- All user and message data is stored in a **SQL Server** relational database,
+- All user and message data is stored in a **PostgreSQL** relational database running in Docker.
-- Database managed using **SQL Server Management Studio (SSMS)**.

 ### Project Goal
 The goal was to practice:
 - Web application development with Spring Boot backend,
 - User authentication and session management in the browser,
 - Integration with external APIs (weather + countries),
-- Working with relational databases in SQL Server.
+- Working with relational databases in PostgreSQL.

+### Project Preview
+You can try the application live here: [ChatApp Preview](https://chatapp-hydy.onrender.com)

 ### Project Status
 Completed as part of coursework, no longer under active development.